taranion/mudstandards/docs/gmcp/mudstandards_room.md

 - **terrain**
   (*Optional*) A reference to a terrain definition
 - **exits**
   (*Mandatory*) A map of exists, identified by the direction.
-Each entry consists
+Each entry consists of TODO

 ### mudstandards.room.entities

 This command sends a list of NPCs/mobiles and items that are in the room (or near surrounding) to interact with.

 ````json